Best All-Inclusive Resorts of 2021

-From spas and pools to beaches and a variety of housing options, these resorts offer the top-quality amenities that you would expect from a quality resort.
+From spas and pools to beaches and a variety of housing options, these resorts offer the amenities you would expect from a quality resort.

 Access to quality, delicious cuisine can make or break a resort stay.
-These resorts all offer multiple, delicious dining options.
+These resorts all offer multiple and varied dining options.

 What You Need To Know About All-Inclusive Resorts

 To find the best all-inclusive resort for your vacation, you’ll need to think about your ideal setting and food you’d like to eat, along with the types of activities you want to be able to participate in.
+“You have to think, first and foremost, about why you are traveling,” says Richter.
 Whether it’s swimming with dolphins or taking hula lessons, chances are that a resort offers those activities and experiences you’re looking for.

-If you’re highly active and adventurous and anticipate spending a lot of time heading off of the resort grounds, then carefully consider the resort’s location and what entertainment options are located nearby.
+If you’re highly active and adventurous and anticipate spending a lot of time heading off the resort grounds, then carefully consider the resort’s location and the nearby entertainment options.
 Ask about the availability of transportation and its cost.
-Keep in mind, though, that if you’ll be spending most of your time in the local area and not fully using the resort facilities, you might be able to save money by staying at a hotel.
+Keep in mind, though, that if you’ll be spending most of your time in the local area and not fully using the resort facilities, you might be better off staying at a hotel.

 Summary: Best All-Inclusive Resorts

-• Sonora Resort: Best resort for wildlife lovers with a sense of adventure
+- Sonora Resort: Best resort for wilderness lovers

-• Divi Little Bay Resort: Best for families with children under 12 who want to save money on a family vacation
+- Divi Little Bay Resort: Best for families with young children